untoxa/gb-photo/README.md

 This project is a homebrew enhancing the capabilities of the Game Boy Camera by allowing access to all the possible parameters of the sensor and improving the printing speed and the camera ergonomics in general.
 This project is compatible with all known models of Game Boy printer and Game Boy printer emulator.
 The project features Game Boy And Game Boy Color versions.

+A special version compiled for the [Mega Duck, also known as Cougar Boy](https://en.wikipedia.org/wiki/Mega_Duck) is also available.
+It requires a special adapter that you can build from informations [available here (soon)](https://github.com/bbbbbr/megaduck-info).

 This project requires a reflashable Game Boy Camera cart.
 PCB's and building instructions may be found [in this project](https://github.com/2BitWizard/GB_Mini_Camera) or [in this more detailed fork](https://github.com/Raphael-Boichot/GB_Mini_Camera).
 Camera modding requires advanced skill in soldering and is not recommended for beginners.
 [GBxCart flasher from InsideGadget](https://www.gbxcart.com/) is the only known device compatible with camera flashcarts.
 A generic flashable cartridge is also necessary if you plan to remote control the camera via serial cable.

 The save format used here is retro-compatible with any version of the Game Boy Camera rom.
 This means that you can switch between roms while keeping the same save without loosing your precious images and data.
 Technically all camera parameters are stored in various empty area of the camera working ram.
 They do not interfere with a regular camera rom as all checksums are systematically verified.